seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 They're loving, well composed with gifts of nature,
 Flowing and swelling o'er with arts and exercise:
 How novelty may move, and parts with person,
-Alas, a kind of godly jealousy—
+Alas, a kind of godly jealousy---
-Which, I beseech you, call a virtuous sin—
+Which, I beseech you, call a virtuous sin---
-Makes me afeard. …
+Makes me afeard. ...

 **CRESSIDA**
-… O heavens! you love me not.
+...
+O heavens! you love me not.

 **TROILUS**
 Die I a villain, then!